kirbopher/kirbopher/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ I don't beef with anyone on Pony Town.
 If you think you recognize me
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ for something negative, you are likely mistaking me for someone else.
-⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ I mostly only hide minors and I don't take issue with anyone on PT :J
+⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ I mostly only hide minors and I don't take issue with anyone on PT. :-J

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀![image](kirb_1c.png)